2025년 7월 고3 모의고사 변형 (31-42번)

 Silence ____ not neutral or meaningless.

-Most modern messaging services and apps tell us when a message has been read ____ its recipient, and so an uneasy type of silence can arise when we know the recipient has read our message but, for whatever reason, has not responded.
+Most modern messaging services and apps tell us when a message has been read by its recipient, and so an uneasy type of ____ can arise when we know the recipient has read our message but, for whatever reason, has not responded.

 For instance, ____ romantic interest leaving an invitation for a second date 'on read' might be even more disheartening than a flat-out rejection in many cases.

-____ for a response makes us insecure.
+Waiting ____ a response makes us insecure.

 2025년 6월 고3 모의고사 변형 (30-42번)